Golden Age of Comic Books: Post-war and shift from superheroes

-During the late 1940s, the popularity of superhero comics waned.
+The term Atomic Age of Comic Books is sometimes used to describe a brief time period, starting with either the end of World War II in 1945 or in 1948 with the first outcry of Fredric Wertham, and lasting until the mid-1950s.
+Some authors consider this an interregnum period or an era in its own right, but most regard it as still part of the Golden Age.
+During this time, the popularity of superhero comics waned.
 To retain reader interest, comic publishers diversified into other genres, such as war, Westerns, science fiction, romance, crime and horror.
-Many superhero titles were cancelled or converted to other genres.
+Many superhero titles were canceled or converted to other genres.